-A few days before on 9 December, This Day Live says that Mr. Oluseye Oladejo, the Commissioner for Special Duties and Intergovernmental Relations, held a Lagos-based meeting announcing major security initiatives in light of the approaching Christmas holiday season, and terror warnings, and recent terror attacks in the U.S., Mali, Nigeria, and France, among others.
+A few days before on 9 December, This Day Live says that Mr. Oluseye Oladejo, the Commissioner for Special Duties and Intergovernmental Relations, held a Lagos-based meeting announcing major security initiatives in light of the approaching Christmas holiday season, and recent terror warnings, and recent terror attacks in the U.S., Mali, Nigeria, and France, among others.

 Commissioner Oladejo urged increased security at “amusement parks, shopping malls, casinos, cinemas, restaurants, clubs, hotels and event places” throughout Lagos state.

 He moreover asked “religious bodies, event centers, and club owners” to act as additional eyes and ears for the state and to report anything suspicious.

 Government officials were light on the exact security measures to be applied, but based on their threats to enforce these measures by penalty of law, they are taking the threat warnings seriously, and they insist that the listed business sectors do as well.
 In the past several weeks, there have been terrorist attacks on hotels in Egypt, Somalia, and Mali, and even the November attacks in Paris involved violence on and near hotels.
 More, the terrorists involved in that citywide raid staged from a hotel south of Paris.
 Tunisia recently foiled a major hotel attack in November as well.